NVIDIA/runx/README.md

   logdir: LOGDIR
 ```

-Now when we launch the jobs, runx automatically generates unique output directories and passes the paths to your training script:
+In the above experiment yaml, we have passed LOGDIR as an argument to your training script.
+When we launch the jobs, runx automatically generates unique output directories and passes the paths to your training script:

 ```bash
 > python -m runx.runx sweep.yml